danmarksmiljoeportal/lagvaelgeren/doc/frontend/README.md

 The `datasetState` is set on the API to match the datasets in the `LayerToggle`.

 **Note:** If the active datasets doesn't match the list of datasets provides to the `LayerToggle`, the component is hidden.
-While testing, it can be a good idear to clear the local storage in the browser, or whipe it by calling the `load` method with a specific state, that matches the list of datasets provides to the `LayerToggle`.
+While testing, it can be a good idea to clear the local storage in the browser, or whipe it by calling the `load` method with a specific state, that matches the list of datasets provides to the `LayerToggle`.

 ### Attribution

-The `Attribution` compoent will provide a list of attributions for the current active visible datasets.
+The `Attribution` component will provide a list of attributions for the current active visible datasets.
 The list will update automatically when the active datasets changes.
-Doublicates are removed.
+Duplicates are removed.

-Just like for the `LayerToggle` compoent, you can create an `api` like this like described above (or resuse the one that is already created):
+Just like for the `LayerToggle` component, you can create an `api` like this like described above (or reuse the one that is already created):
 ```javascript
 import { Api } from '@dmp/lagvaelger-client-api'
 import { Attribution } from '@dmp/lagvaelger-client-ui'